Clos97/REE_HS4001_RH850_Exercise/README.md

 _Optional: You can use DMA to transfer both the data without CPU intervention (v1.4.0)_ ❌

+> [!INFO]
+> DMA for RTC (RTC 1s Interrupt) is not Possible, since the interrupt source INTRTCA01S isn't an option for the DMA controller. -> Makes sense since the RTC is running in the background and you gan easily get a value by just calling the API.
+From my point of view, no DMA is needed.

 ### v2.0.0 – Low Power Mode Handling

 - Implemented STOP Mode for low power consumption. ❌